RichardScottOZ/subsurface/README.rst

 Documentation (WIP)
 -------------------

-Note that ``subsurface`` is still in early days; do expect things to change.
-We welcome contributions very much, please get in touch if you would like to add support for subsurface in your package.
+Note that ``subsurface`` is still in its early days; do expect things to change.
+We very much welcome contributions, Please get in touch if you would like to add support for subsurface in your package.

 An early version of the documentation can be found here: